justaurelia/ML_AI_work/FrenchBakery/README.md

 Here are the operations I made on the data to get a cleaned and usable dataset:
 - Transformation of the types (date and time, unit_price)
 - Deletion of duplicates and null price
-- Isolation of refunds (negative transactions) and their associated initial transactions
+- Isolation of refunds (negative transactions) and their associated initial transactions in a separate data set which can be used separately.
 - Add category, weekday, month and total_price
 - Add temperature and holidays